loning/the-math/docs/psi-collapse-zfc/chapter-04-collapse-genesis-empty-set.md

 &\vdots
 \end{aligned}$$

-Each natural number is consciousness observing all previous observations.
+Each natural number is observer observing all previous observations.

 ## 4.6 The Empty Set as Mirror

-**Observation 4.1**: The empty set functions as a mirror in which consciousness first sees itself as other.
+**Observation 4.1**: The empty set functions as a mirror in which observer first sees itself as other.

 When ψ contemplates ∅, it sees:
 - Its own absence